How to update a dictionary in Python

 print(active_settings)

-This example shows how the ** operator merges dictionaries into a new one.
-The order is key, as values from the right-most dictionary (user_settings) overwrite any matching keys from the left.
+This example shows how the double-asterisk ** operator creates a new dictionary by merging others.
+The order of unpacking is key—values from the rightmost dictionary take precedence when keys overlap.

-• First, active_settings is created, and the 'theme' from user_settings overrides the default.
+• Initially, the 'theme' from user_settings overwrites the default value.

 Creating a word frequency analyzer with defaultdict